ycm-core/YouCompleteMe/README.md

     let g:ycm_csharp_server_port = 0

+### The `g:ycm_csharp_insert_namespace_expr` option

+When YCM inserts a namespace, by default, it will insert it under the nearest using statement.
+When this option is set, YCM will instead set the global variable `g:ycm_namespace_to_insert` to the namespace to insert, and then evaluate this option's value as an expression.
+The expression is responsible for inserting the namespace.

+Default: `''`

+    let g:ycm_csharp_insert_namespace_expr = ''

 ### The `g:ycm_add_preview_to_completeopt` option

 When this option is set to `1`, YCM will add the `preview` string to Vim's